Iowa caucuses delay results due to 'quality checks' | DW | 04.02.2020

 How do the caucuses work?

-A total of 11 candidates are currently vying to lead the Democratic Party in November's vote.
+A total of 11 candidates are currently vying to lead the Democratic ticket.

 More than 1,600 caucus sites will declare support for their preferred presidential choice.